White Chicken Chili Recipe

 - Cook for 8 hours on low.
 Shred chicken with two forks, stir in white beans and fresh oregano, and cook for an additional 10 minutes.

-- Once the chili is done, garnish and serve.
+- Once done, garnish and serve.

 Instant Pot White Chicken Chili Recipe